walterrowe/add_border/README.md

 	* File Format: Application

 To use inside Capture One
-1. Go to "Open With" field in a Capture One Output Recipe
+1. Go to `Open With` field in a Capture One Output Recipe
 2. Navigate to and select add_border droplet

 To use directly in macOS Finder